NormProgr/basketball_predict/README.md

 To obtain the required data for the analysis, the project uses web scraping to extract up-to-date information.
 The collected data is cleaned, pre-processed, and fed into the logistic regression model for analysis.
 Data from games until the 15th February are used for the model fit.
-Game results for after this date are predicted and the results up to the current scrape are used to evaluate the prediction quality.
+Game results after this date are predicted and the results up to the current scrape are used to evaluate the prediction quality.
 After the end of the NBA season (9th April 2023), the project can still be used to evaluate the quality of predictions, even if no future games remain.